Cinema Products Corporation: Rare lens

 During pre-production for the 1975 film "Barry Lyndon", director-producer Stanley Kubrick had a requirement for a large aperture "high speed" cine lens to facilitate shooting scenes by candlelight.
 At the time, the largest aperture "fastest" cine lenses available for reflex 35mm cine cameras had a f1.4 aperture.
 High Speed (also called "Super Speed") f1.2 prime lenses were not available at the time.

 Kubrick sourced a Carl Zeiss Planar f0.7/50mm lens, an aperture two f-stops larger than f1.4.
 This was a still camera lens originally developed by Carl Zeiss for NASA's Apollo program.
-Ed DiGulio reluctantly agreed to take on the very difficult process of adapting this lens to a cine camera, which required modifying the lens and permanently modifying a Mitchell BNC camera to work with this lens.
+Ed DiGiulio reluctantly agreed to take on the very difficult process of adapting this lens to a cine camera, which required modifying the lens and permanently modifying a Mitchell BNC camera to work with this lens.

 Director of photography John Alcott was honored at the 48th Academy Awards with the Best Cinematography award for his work on Barry Lyndon.
 One of the modified Mitchell BNC cameras, and two of the modified f0.7 lenses are on display with the Stanley Kubrick Exhibition.